NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Accel.
 Range

-In looking at our motion transfer chart, which visualizes our accelerometer data, we can see the highest levels of motion from 0.00 to 0.14 seconds.
-Moderate motion persists until 0.71 seconds before beginning to decline again.
+In our motion transfer chart, which visualizes our accelerometer data, we can see the highest motion from 0 to 0.15 seconds.

 Response Test